multi-robot-infrastructure.md

 You can use echo $ROS_NAMESPACE

-To set namespace for a node in launch file, Use the attribute ns
+To set namespace for a node in launch file, Use the attribute ns, for example:

 <node name="listener1" pkg="rospy_tutorials" type="listener.py" ns="{namespace_you_choose}" />